Bassett88/arkosR36S/PortMaster.md

 PortMaster is a simple tool that allows you to download various game ports that are available for ArkOS.
 It may be compatible with TheRA and RetroOZ as well but this has not been tested as of this time.

 Most of the the ports available through PortMaster have been configured to launch with proper controls for the Gameforce Chi, Powkiddy RGB10, Anbernic RG351V, RK2020 and the Odroid Go Advance units.
-Controls for the Odroid Go Super and the Powkiddy RGB10 Max are also included but have may not been tested with some or many of these ports.
+Controls for the Odroid Go Super and the Powkiddy RGB10 Max are also included but have not been tested with some or many of these ports.

 ## How do I install PortMaster?